Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified five projects expected to influence the region.
-Notable projects include Sceniq Bilambil Heights, Elysian Heights Residential Development, Terranora Lakes Masterplanned Community (previously known as Terranora Lakes Country Club Redevelopment), and 147 McAllisters Road Masterplanned Community Site.
-The following details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified five projects likely to influence the area.
+Key projects are Sceniq Bilambil Heights, Elysian Heights Residential Development, Terranora Lakes Masterplanned Community (formerly Terranora Lakes Country Club Redevelopment), and 147 McAllisters Road Masterplanned Community Site.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.